You want to build high converting landing pages with WordPress.

 Additional funnel types and feature improvements will be arriving in the coming months.

-OptimizePress also have plans to release a checkout builder and here’s why I’m excited about it:
+OptimizePress have also released a checkout builder and here’s why I’m excited about it:

 In general, most landing page builders and page builder plugins don’t have the option to build checkout pages.
 This plugin will add the functionality you need to have everything in one plugin.

 The core OptimizePress 3 plugin is great but these other plugins turn it into a complete platform for lead generation, content publishing, and sales funnels.

 And the best part is – you get all of these as part of the $199/year plan which can be used on up to 20 of your own websites.

 Now, let’s see how OptimizePress 3 shapes up in terms of pricing.

 There are three pricing plans to choose from: